Adrian Galbas

-Adrian Joseph Galbas, S.A.C. (born 26 January 1968) is a Polish prelate of the Catholic Church who has been Metropolitan Archbishop of Warsaw since December 2024.
+Adrian Józef Galbas, S.A.C. (born 26 January 1968) is a Polish prelate of the Catholic Church who has been Metropolitan Archbishop of Warsaw since December 2024.
 He became Archbishop of Katowice in May 2023, after sixteen months as coadjutor there.
 He was auxiliary bishop of Ełk from 2020 to 2021.
 He is a professed member of the Pallottines (Society of the Catholic Apostolate).

 Biography

-Adrian Joseph Galbas was born in Bytom on 26 January 1968.
+Adrian Józef Galbas was born in Bytom on 26 January 1968.
 He joined the Pallottines in 1987.
 After spending the year 1987–88 in the novitiate in Ząbkowice Śląskie, he studied at that order's major seminary in Ołtarzew and took his final vows on 10 September 1993 in Zakopane.
 He was ordained a priest of that order on 7 May 1994 in Ołtarzew by Józef Kowalczyk, Archbishop of Gniezno.

 His priestly career combined pastoral assignments, leadership roles for the Pallottines, and advanced studies.
 He was vicar of the parish of Saint Michael the Archangel in Łódź in 1994–95; studied for three years at the Catholic University of Lublin, earning a licentiate in pastoral theology in 1998; was prefect of discipline at the Pallottine major seminary in Ołtarzew from 1998 to 2002; provincial counselor in Poznań from 2002 to 2005; and priest of Saint Lawrence parish in Poznań from 2003 to 2011.
 After years of study he was awarded a doctorate in spiritual theology from the Cardinal Stefan Wyszyński University in Warsaw in 2012.
 From 2011 to 2019 he was the Pallottines' provincial for Poznań.

 On 12 December 2019, Pope Francis named him auxiliary bishop of Ełk and titular bishop of Naissus.
 He received his episcopal consecration on 11 January 2020 from Jerzy Mazur, Bishop of Elk.

 On 4 December 2021, Pope Francis named him Archbishop Coadjutor of Katowice.